 - Quality assurance + launch: ensure the app matches all requirements, doesn’t contain any bugs or other issues, passes security testing, and is deployed to app stores or enterprise mobile device management (MDM) suite.

 There are two ends of the spectrum that a project process can align with: agile or waterfall.
 Depending on how your team chooses to operate, the phases listed above will either happen one after another (waterfall) or overlap and repeat (agile).
 Discussing agile vs. waterfall is a topic too large to discuss here, but essential to consider before beginning your app project.

 How long does it take to create an app?

 Can an app be developed in a week?
 It certainly can if the requirements are minimal in scope and purpose-built technologies are leveraged.
 But to design and build a consumer-grade product that solves complex business challenges you’ll need to follow the process outlined above.
-Depending on the functionality, the stakeholders involved, and the chosen project process, a typical app project will take between 3 to 6 months.
+Depending on the functionality, the stakeholders involved, and the chosen project process, a typical app project will take between 3 to 6 months, split about evenly between UX/UI and development.
 For complex apps that require custom middleware builds or heavy integrations, it’s not unusual to see 9 to 12-month timelines.

 What team do I need to create an app?

 Depending on your business, you will have access to a few different teams that can assist you in the creation of your app.
 Each team will present their own advantages and challenges in addressing your unique needs.
 Keep in mind that when you increase your investment, first and foremost you are buying experience, which entails more specialized expertise in Android and iOS app design and development.
 Building your product is just one piece of the process.
 A team that doesn’t include expert designers and strategists may create project debt that you will encounter post-launch.